maverickactuary/1actuary/content/2marketplayers/index.md

 title: Reviewing the protection status quo
 ---

-## Market review
+## Reviewing the status quo

-Reviewing the status quo is step one in our protection challenge:
+This is step one in a protection project:

 1. [Review your current market position](/content/2marketplayers/){: .highlight .nopadding}
 1. [Plan for success](/content/3buildingblocks/) as suggested by IFAs